rxchell/vault-kv-reader/README.md

 ## CI workflow
 By **running Vault as a service container inside GitHub Actions**, the CI pipeline validates:
 - App can retrieve secrets from a real HashiCorp Vault instance
-- Communication works over HTTPS
+- Communication works over HTTP
 - Secrets are not hardcoded
 - Dependencies are free of known vulnerabilities